wdsx/wdsx.github.io/agile/agile.md

 #### What you will need

-* Several large tubs of building bricks (e.g. http://brickset.com/sets/10663-1/Creative-Chest)
+* Several large tubs of building bricks - e.g. [Creative-Chest](http://brickset.com/sets/10663-1/Creative-Chest)
  * One of these per team
 * A basic idea of what you're going to build
  * Examples - brewery, city, airport, house